30 sec brief

 If You Are Covered by Medicaid or Medicare

 Medicare is more complicated.
-Those who only have basic Part A (in-patient) and Part B (outpatient and emergency room) coverage will still be responsible for 20% of approved charges (and 100% of non-approved charges) after the small minimal deductible is satisfied.
+Those who only have basic Part A (in-patient) and Part B (outpatient and emergency room) coverage will still be responsible for 20 percent of approved charges (and 100 percent of non-approved charges) after the small minimal deductible is satisfied.
 That can be tens of thousands of dollars for a heart bypass.

 What if You Don’t Have Insurance?